 As far as my story goes, I started off as a player, then, as my career progressed and changes occurred on my team, I began to coach.
 When our team president resigned, I took the reins of the team I founded.
 Now I’m back to solely coaching again, and was given the opportunity to share my desire of expanding the sport that I love through translating for The Growth of a Game.
 I wouldn’t trade all of these years involved in the sport of American football for anything in the world, because football gave me lifelong friends and memories.
 Everyone has their own story for why they help The Growth of a Game, this is just mine.
 When I first got in touch with Travis, The Growth of a Game was just at the beginning.
 Now people from all over the world have joined the team, and it’s a pleasure to work with so many people all coming from different backgrounds who share the same goal.
 Little contributions can result in huge benefits to others, sometimes for yourself, and most importantly for a greater purpose.
 Growing the game of American football in Europe might take some time, but we’re all here to make it happen!

 Enrico Brazzi is an Italian translator and contributor from Imola, Italy.
 In 2002, at the age of 16, he established the Imola Hawkies (now Imola Ravens) to bring American football back to his hometown.
 He was the starting quarterback for the Ravens from 2002 to 2014, meanwhile coaching their Junior teams from 2008 to 2012.
-After one season with the Bologna Warriors, he is now back with the Ravens.
+He currently lives in London, England.